Ram-95/Image_downloader_flask/README.md

 # Image_Downloader_Flask

-A flask app to scrape and download images from Idlebrain, Ragalahari, Cinejosh and Blogspot/sumon4all/tollywoodhq.com galleries.
+A flask app to scrape and download images from websites like - Idlebrain, Ragalahari, Cinejosh and Blogspot/sumon4all/tollywoodhq.com galleries.

 ### Steps for first time use
   - Install all the dependencies from ```requirements.txt```.